-Dr. Jindan Ni is lecturer of Chinese Studies in the School of Global, Urban and Social Studies at RMIT University.
+Dr. Jindan Ni is the coordinator of Chinese Studies and a lecturer in the School of Global, Urban and Social Studies at RMIT University.

-Dr. Jindan Ni teaches Chinese language and literature at RMIT university, Australia.
-Her research interest lies in the dialogic relationships between classical Chinese and Japanese literature and culture, as well as comparative literary studies.
-She has published academic papers in translation studies, Japanese history and comparative literature.
+Jindan Ni is a lecturer in Global and Language Studies at RMIT University.
+She has worked in the areas of Japanese classical literature, comparative literature and translation studies.
+She received a PhD in Comparative Literature from La Trobe University and has published academic papers in Translation Studies, Japanese Literature and Comparative Literature.
 She is also an active translator who has translated books from Japanese and English to Chinese.

-- Coordinating and lecturing Chinese 3, Chinese 4, Chinese 5, Chinese 6 and Chinese through Drama.
+- Coordinating and lecturing Chinese 1, Chinese 2, Chinese 3, Chinese 4 and Chinese through Drama

 - PhD, La Trobe University, Australia, 2017.

 - MA, Beijing Foreign Studies University, China, 2010.